 The family name was first referenced in the year 1377 when David Ellysmere held a family seat in Warwickshire.
 He is believed to have originated at Ellesmere in the county Salop (Shropshire.)

 The Ellesmere Chaucer, or Ellesmere Manuscript of the Canterbury Tales, is an early 15th-century illuminated manuscript of Geoffrey Chaucer's Canterbury Tales, currently owned by the Huntington Library, in San Marino, California.
 It was originally owned by John de Vere, 12th Earl of Oxford (1408-1462), but passed on to Sir Thomas Egerton (1540-1617), Baron Ellesmere and Viscount Brackley and was so named from that period on.

 Ellesmere Castle was a motte and bailey castle that was probably founded by Roger de Montgomerie, 1st Earl of Shrewsbury (died 1094.)
 The castle was destroyed in the English civil war, but today little can be seen of the former structure as the sides of the motte are covered by trees.

-Another 128 words (9 lines of text) covering the years 1455 and 1487 are included under the topic Early Elesmore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elesmore research.
+Another 61 words (4 lines of text) covering the years 1455 and 1487 are included under the topic Early Elesmore History in all our PDF Extended History products and printed products wherever possible.

 Elesmore Spelling Variations